lanl/pymplot/README.md

 ## Reference

-We will submit the associated paper and let you know the link.
+We will submit an associated paper.
 The paper draft is in doc.

 ## Installation

 	cd src
 	ruby install.rb

 The installed links to executables are installed at $HOME/bin.
+Please make sure that $HOME/bin is in your system path.

-Currently, Windows platform is not supported due to several technical reasons.
+Currently, Windows platform is not supported due to technical reasons.

 ## Examples